DavidBrxxwn/cxc_discordrichpresence/README.md

 # ✨FEATURES
 CONFIG:
-- Config.Debug = false -- Enables or disables the debug mode.
+- Debug -- Enables or disables the debug mode.
 If true, debug messages are shown.
-- Config.Locale = 'en' -- Language setting: 'en' English, 'de' German, 'fr' French, 'es' Spanish
+- Locale -- Language setting: 'en' English, 'de' German, 'fr' French, 'es' Spanish
-- Config.Framework = 'qb' -- Framework selection: 'qb' for QBCore or 'esx' for ESX Framework
+- Framework -- Framework selection: 'qb' for QBCore or 'esx' for ESX Framework
-- Config.UpdateInterval = 30000 -- Interval in milliseconds for the application to auto-update (30000 ms = 30 seconds).
+- UpdateInterval -- Interval in milliseconds for the application to auto-update (30000 ms = 30 seconds).

-- Config.AppID = '' -- The AppID used for Discord Rich Presence identification.
+- AppID = '' -- The AppID used for Discord Rich Presence identification.
-- Config.BigLogo = '' -- Name/URL for the big logo that is displayed in the Discord Rich Presence.
+- BigLogo = '' -- Name/URL for the big logo that is displayed in the Discord Rich Presence.
-- Config.BigLogoText = '' -- Text shown when hovering over the big logo.
+- BigLogoText = '' -- Text shown when hovering over the big logo.
-- Config.SmallLogo = '' -- Name/URL for the small logo that is displayed in the Discord Rich Presence.
+- SmallLogo = '' -- Name/URL for the small logo that is displayed in the Discord Rich Presence.
-- Config.SmallLogoText = '' -- Text shown when hovering over the small logo.
+- SmallLogoText = '' -- Text shown when hovering over the small logo.

 - Config.EnableButtons = false -- Specifies whether buttons are shown in the Discord Rich Presence.
 - Config.Buttons = { -- Defines the buttons that are shown, including the label text and URL.